 PEPPERMINT WHIPPED CREAM

 - Add heavy cream to mixing bowl, mix starting with low speed, then gradually increase to medium speed until the cream starts getting thicker (the gradual speed progression prevents you from spraying yourself with cream).

-- When the cream starts to thicken stop the mixer, add in the powdered sugar and then resume mixing again starting with low speed and increase to medium speed up to high speed.
+- When the cream starts to thicken stop the mixer and add in the confectioners' sugar.
+Then, resume mixing again, starting with low speed and increasing to medium speed up to high speed.

 - The cream will thicken and start to peak.
 Stop the mixer and add in the peppermint extract.
 Mix on high speed until the cream is thick and stiff.

 - When you are ready to assemble, first add a dollop of peppermint whipped cream to the center of one cooled whoopie pie and then add another whoopie pie on top.
-Drizzle with chocolate syrup (or homemade ganachand serve!
+Drizzle with chocolate syrup (or homemade ganache) and serve!

 Did you make this recipe?